 Stand Up Paddle Boarding on Lady Bird Lake.
 Courtesy of the Austin Rowing Club.

 A reservoir on the Colorado River, nearby Lady Bird Lake is a popular destination for outdoor fun in Austin.
-Paddle boarding and boating are popular ways to explore the 416 acre waterway—rentals for kayaks and canoes are easy to find around the lake.
+Paddle boarding and boating are popular ways to explore the 416 acre waterway—rentals for kayaks and canoes are easy to find around the lake from stops like the Rowing Dock.
 Anglers can catch bass, catfish and carp in the reservoir as well.
 Plus, the Austin Hike and Bike Trail follows along the lake’s shore, and you can even attend a yoga class on stand up paddle boards out on the water!

 A staple of Zilker Park, the Zephyr Miniature Train allows children and adults to take a slow ride around the park and enjoy the beautiful view.
 The train route starts at the playground near Barton Springs Pool and slowly weaves its way around the park until you reach the starting point again.
 The ride clocks in at 25 minutes and leaves every hour on the hour.
 It costs $2 for children and $3 for adults (cash only).
 You might want sunscreen, since the cars aren’t covered… but you’ll definitely enjoy the breezes and shade as you take a leisurely cruise through the gorgeous and varied scenery!